jupyter-book/mystmd/docs/index.md

 ## Cool MyST Features 🪄

-We think MyST is really cool, some of the features that we think stand out are highlighted below with links to places in the documentation where you can reproduce them!
+We think {abbr}`MyST (Markedly Structured Text)` is really cool, some of the features that we think stand out are highlighted below with links to places in the documentation where you can reproduce them!

 ---